containeroo/cloudflare-operator/docs/content/core_concept.md

 **A**

-A `A` record must point to a valid IPv4 address, eg 172.4.20.69.
+A `A` record must point to a valid IPv4 address, eg `172.4.20.69`.

-cloudflare-operator use case:
+!!! info "cloudflare-operator use case"

-Let the cloudflare-operator create a `A` record for your root domain, eg. example.com.
+    Let the cloudflare-operator create a `A` record for your root domain, eg. `example.com`.

 **CNAME***

-A `CNAME` record must point to a valid domain, eg example.com.
+A `CNAME` record must point to a valid domain, eg `example.com`.
 Cloudflare has the ability to point a `CNAME` record to a `A` record. `Proxy Status` and `TTL` of the `CNAME` record will be passed to the `A` record.

-cloudflare-operator use case:
+!!! info "cloudflare-operator use case"
     Let the cloudflare-operator create for all your subdomains `CNAME` records that point to your `A` record root domain.
     This is not mandatory, but so the cloudflare-operator has to change only one DNS record if your external IPv4 address changes.

 ### Name

-Must be a valid domain or subdomain, eg example.com or blog.example.com
+Must be a valid domain or subdomain, eg `example.com` or `blog.example.com`

 ### Content

 If of type `A` record must be a valid IPv4 address.
 If of type `CNAME` record must be a valid domain.

-cloudflare-operator use case:
+!!! info "cloudflare-operator use case"
     Our recommendation is to point all your subdomains to your root domain.

 ### Proxy Status